pieterbl/Time_Extension/README.md

       - All conversions are made using the 'C Locale', ignoring the E or O modifiers.
 Due to the lack of a time zone 'name', the 'Z' conversion is also ignored.
    - This page seems to be a more official reference for the `strftime` function: <https://en.cppreference.com/w/c/chrono/strftime>.
 7. The `strftime` function has a bug, for cases where the format string does not end with a %-placeholder, see:
-   - this example demonstrating the bug: <./examples/StrftimeUsageTests/StrftimeUsageTests.ino>
+   - This example demonstrating the bug: [./examples/StrftimeUsageTests/StrftimeUsageTests.ino](./examples/StrftimeUsageTests/StrftimeUsageTests.ino).
-   - and the following bug report: <https://savannah.nongnu.org/bugs/?57912>
+   - And the following bug report: <https://savannah.nongnu.org/bugs/?57912>.